- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 A bushel weighs 48 pounds and yields 16 to 19 quarts-an average of 2-3/4 pounds per quart.
 Of course, you can make fewer jars, or use pint jars instead.

-- Water, Sugar, apple juice or Stevia, my preference (or if you prefer, Splenda) (to make a solution to blanch the apples and fill around the apple slices in the jars
+- Water, Sugar, apple juice or Stevia (or if you prefer, Splenda) (to make a solution to blanch the apples and fill around the apple slices in the jars

 - vegetable/apple peeler